pierre-murat/escramble_OTX2/README.md

 ## Repository Content

-This repository includes bash scripts, Python code, and R notebooks for the reproduction of the main and supplementary figures of the study.
+This repository includes bash scripts, Python codes, and R notebooks for the reproduction of the main and supplementary figures of the study.
 Below is an outline of the folder structure and corresponding analyses:

 - **`001_cas9_sequencing_variants_call`**
   Structural variant identification from Cas9 sequencing for OTX2-loxp3 and OTX2-loxp6 cell lines.